Luke–Acts: Composition and setting

-The work is Hellenized and written for a gentile audience, possibly in part to counter a gnostic understanding of history.
-Marcion, an influential 2nd-century Christian leader and theologian, used a modified form of Luke known as the Gospel of Marcion but did not use Acts, perhaps because he was unaware of it or intentionally excluded it from his biblical canon.
-Irenaeus, a proto-orthodox apologist, is the first to use and mention Acts, specifically against Marcionism.
+The work is Hellenized and written for a gentile audience possibly, though it does not express interest in later Gnosticism or hold to an Ignatian ecclesiology.
+Marcion, a famous 2nd-century heretic, who used a modified form of Luke known as the Gospel of Marcion, did not use Acts, perhaps because he was unaware of it or intentionally excluded it from his biblical canon; Irenaeus, a proto-orthodox apologist, is the first to use and mention Acts, specifically against Marcionism.